HackerN64/F3DEX3/README.md

 - "Hints" system encodes the expected size of the target display list into call, branch, and return DL commands.
 This allows only the needed number of DL commands in the next DL to be fetched, rather than always fetching full buffers, saving some DRAM traffic (maybe around 100 us per frame).
+The bits used for this are ignored by HLE.
 - Microcode discards certain texture loads if they are identical to the last texture load.
 This dramatically reduces the performance penalty of repeatedly loading the same texture for instances of the same object--assuming the